BoiseState/CS455-resources/examples/sockets/tcp/README.md

-These subfolders are packages, so run the programs from this folder!
-For example.
+The tcp folder and  subfolders are packages, so run the programs from one level above this folder

+cd ../

-java client.DateAtHost localhost
+java tcp.client.DateAtHost localhost